AmmarAlzureiqi/MoodofMusic/README.md

 - **HTML/CSS/JavaScript**: Frontend development
 - **Spotify API**: Authentication and playlist management
 - **Spotipy**: Python library for Spotify
+- **PyTorch**: Neural network framework for image processing
 - **OpenAI API**: Image description and playlist generation
 - **PostgreSQL**: Database management
 - **MySQL**: Alternative database management (via Docker)
 - **Docker**: Containerization
 - **Render.com**: Hosting and deployment

+## Song Recommendations
+Song recommendations are based on detected emotions from the environment images.
+The application uses a neural network model implemented with PyTorch to analyze images and extract emotional parameters such as valence, energy, danceability, tempo, loudness, and acousticness.
+These parameters are then used in conjunction with Spotify's recommendation API to generate playlists tailored to the detected mood.

 ## Getting Started